 Penalty: a fine of $5 000.

+[Regulation 158 amended: Gazette 27 Jun 2019 p.
+2440.]

 159. Slaughtered animals moved to pet food processing plants

-(1) If a consignment of one or more slaughtered animals to which an NLIS identifier is applied is moved to a pet food processing plant, the operator of the pet food processing plant must, within 7 days after the consignment arrives there, record in the NLIS database the following —
+(1) If a consignment of one or more slaughtered animals to which an NLIS identifier is applied is moved to a pet food processing plant, the operator of the pet food processing plant must, within 48 hours after the consignment arrives there, record in the NLIS database the following —